GLoRE: Evaluating Logical Reasoning of Large Language Models: Abstract

 \section{Abstract}

-Recently, large language models (LLMs), including notable models such as GPT-4 and burgeoning community models, have showcased significant general language understanding abilities.
+Large language models (LLMs) have shown significant general language understanding abilities.
 However, there has been a scarcity of attempts to assess the logical reasoning capacities of these LLMs, an essential facet of natural language understanding.
-To encourage further investigation in this area, we introduce GLoRE, a meticulously assembled \textbf{G}eneral \textbf{Lo}gical \textbf{R}easoning \textbf{E}valuation benchmark comprised of 12 datasets that span three different types of tasks.
-Our experimental results show that compared to the performance of human and supervised fine-tuning, the logical reasoning capabilities of open LLM models necessitate additional improvement; ChatGPT and GPT-4 show a strong capability of logical reasoning, with GPT-4 surpassing ChatGPT by a large margin.
-We propose a self-consistency probing method to enhance the accuracy of ChatGPT and a fine-tuned method to boost the performance of an open LLM.
-We release the datasets and evaluation programs to facilitate future research.
+To encourage further investigation in this area, we introduce GLoRE, a \textbf{G}eneral \textbf{Lo}gical \textbf{R}easoning \textbf{E}valuation platform that not only consolidates diverse datasets but also standardizes them into a unified format suitable for evaluating large language models across zero-shot and few-shot scenarios.
+Our experimental results show that compared to the performance of humans and supervised fine-tuning models, the logical reasoning capabilities of large reasoning models, such as OpenAI's o1 mini, DeepSeek R1 and QwQ-32B, have seen remarkable improvements, with QwQ-32B achieving the highest benchmark performance to date.
+GLoRE is designed as a living project that continuously integrates new datasets and models, facilitating robust and comparative assessments of model performance in both commercial and Huggingface communities.
+It garnered over 300 citations upon its release.